Tech4covid19/covidografia-onboarding/README.md

 ## About the project

-An app pretending to track the health of the user and his neighborhood.
+An app aiming to track the health of the user and his neighborhood.
 A system that detects symptoms anonymised, and allows the collection of the general health of the population to help healthcare entities to make better decisions.

 ## Team and Slack channels